EFForg/OpenWireless/README.md

 can include in the firmware to make things easier for future users of non-standard setups.

+# Getting help

+If you are deploying an open wireless AP or are a user trying to connect to open wirless APs or have general use related questions, please check out the user mailing list archives at https://openwireless.org/mailman/listinfo/user and if needed send mail there to get help.

-# Contributions and technology discussions
+# Contributions

 We welcome contributors!
-Our mailing list is ow-tech@eff.org.
-Sign up at https://lists.eff.org/mailman/listinfo/ow-tech .
+We accept pull requests and issues at https://github.com/EFForg/OpenWireless.
 Or drop into #openwireless on irc.oftc.net to ask questions or discuss the project.

-We accept pull requests and issues at https://github.com/EFForg/OpenWireless .

-# Getting help
+# Technology discussions

-If you are deploying an open wireless AP or are a user trying to connect to open wirless APs or have general use related questions, please check out the user mailing list archives at https://openwireless.org/mailman/listinfo/user and if needed send mail there to get help.
+For substantive technology discussions our mailing list is ow-tech@eff.org.
+You can review the archives and sign up at  https://lists.eff.org/mailman/listinfo/ow-tech.

 # Coding Style